markgw/uh-nlp2021/docs/week5/index.md

-# Week 5: Vectors and Lexical Semantics
+# Day 7: Vectors and Lexical Semantics

-**NB: This is an old assignment.
-It hasn't yet been updated for this year's course!**

 Carry out all the exercises below and submit your answers on